cryptoassetlab/cryptoassetlab.github.io/_pages/01-home.md

 ## Mission Statement

 The Crypto Asset Lab is
-a scientific and technologic center about crypto assets ([bitcoin](http://bitcoincore.org/) _in primis_) as investment opportunity, technological innovation, and regulatory challenge.
+a scientific research center about crypto assets ([bitcoin](http://bitcoincore.org/) _in primis_) as investment opportunity, fintech innovation, and regulatory challenge.
 We also pay attention to the innovations in cryptography and blockchain technology, because of their relevance for privacy,